-Summary: The purpose of this annotated bibliography is to showcase pieces of writing that were developed at NWP Professional Writing Retreats.
-From pieces on teacher practice to books about the teaching of writing, this bibliography has something of interest for every teacher.
-The range of genres highlights the kind of writing that is supported at Professional Writing Retreats, and offers inspiration for sites interested in creating their own forums to support teachers as writers.
+Summary: The purpose of this annotated bibliography is to showcase examples of writing that were developed at NWP Professional Writing Retreats.
+From pieces on teacher practice to books about the teaching of writing, this bibliography has something of interest for teachers interested in developing their own or learning from other teacher writers’ professional writing.
+The range of genres highlights the kind of writing that is supported at NWP Professional Writing Retreats, and offers inspiration for sites interested in creating their own forums to support teachers as writers.

 Original Date of Publication: July 9, 2010